lyuhang428/SegFault/README.md

 Low-performance, hard-to-use quantum chemistry C++ code, currently in its very early stage and only supports closed-shell Hartree-Fock and LDA level DFT calculation.

-The code is designed to be input-file-free (or use .json file to pass tasks), users should use this code as third-party library and incorporate it into computational tasks and use necessary APIs.
+The code is designed to be input-file-free (or use .json file to pass tasks), users should use this code as third-party library and incorporate it into computational tasks and use corresponding APIs.

 ## Dependencies